tarantool/doc/doc/book/admin/os_notes.rst

 .. _admin-os_notes-mac:

 --------------------------------------------------------------------------------
-Mac OS
+macOS
 --------------------------------------------------------------------------------

-On Mac OS, you can administer Tarantool instances only with :ref:`tt <tt-cli>`.
+On macOS, you can administer Tarantool instances only with :ref:`tt <tt-cli>`.
 No native system tools are supported.

 .. _admin-os_notes-freebsd: